St Paul's Cathedral

 What to expect

-The ground floor and the crypt are accessible for people with reduced mobility
+- Ground floor and crypt accessible to people with reduced mobility

-Given the large number of steps to the galleries, the tour is not recommended for people with reduced mobility or fear of height:
+Due to the significant number of steps leading to the galleries, the visit is not recommended for individuals with reduced mobility or fear of heights.

 - 257 steps to the Whispering Gallery